pkBilalAhmad/cookbook/README.md

 *this is italic text*
 * and this is unordered list items
 1 and this is ordered list items
-! this is image rool
+!this is image rool
-and this is link rool !
+and this is link rool!